Fuse Your Latents: Video Editing with Multi-source Latent Diffusion Models: Experiments

+\textbf{Ablation of $\tau$.} Table~\ref{tab:ablation_tau} shows the quantitative results of different $\tau$.
 Figure~\ref{fig:exp_tau} illustrates the effectiveness of hyper-parameter $\tau$ which decides from which denoising timestep we start to perform FLDM.
-When FLDM starts at an early timestep (e.g., $\tau <= 30$ for InstructPix2Pix), it may destroy the edited video structure.
-If FLDM starts too late (e.g., $\tau >= 45$ for ControlNet), which means we start the update schedule that decays $\alpha$ from the last few steps, the T2I model would take too much proportion throughout the denoising process, as a result, does harm to temporal consistency for edited video.
-As is shown in the bottom row of the right case, there is a car intention on video frame.
+When FLDM starts at an early timestep (e.g., $\tau <= 30$ for InstructPix2Pix), it may destroy the edited video structure since T2V latents are incorporated into the denoising process too early.
+If FLDM starts too late (e.g., $\tau >= 45$ for ControlNet), the T2I latents would take too much proportion throughout the denoising process, as a result, destroy temporal consistency for the edited video.
+As shown in Figure~\ref{fig:exp_tau}, the car in the bottom row exhibits artifacts.